 There Are Many Ways To Improve Indoor Air Quality

 In the quest of creating a non-toxic home environment for you and your family, the lowest hanging fruit opportunity is the air in your house.

 many chemicals harmful to human health – known carcinogens.
 Roundup is everywhere.
 GMOs didn’t exist yet.
 Today we have frankenfood.
 Toxins in personal care and cleaning products – the cheaper the stuff, the longer the shelf life, but it goes on us, affects us then goes onto the water ways and affects our lives overall to the worse.
 WE CAN CHANGE THIS.

 A non-toxic house sounds expensive, but anyone can do this.

 If you’re looking to make changes to start being healthier, nutrition is important, but so is your indoor air quality at home.
 Start with your air.

 From toxic chemicals and fumes in the air to invisible electro magnetic frequencies and even blue light.. once you now the sources of your indoor air pollution, you can take the correct measures to stamp them out.

-Let us know if you enjoyed the article and if you have any more tips you think we should add to this list let us know in the comments!
+If you have any more sources of indoor air pollution you think we should add to this list let us know in the comments!